Monogenēs: Gnosticism and magic texts

 The problem with magical inscriptions on papyri, walls or ostraca is firstly, dating the source, and secondly, that magical spells by nature tend to be syncretic.
 In the example provided above, lovestruck Capitolina summons "all the divinities" to release the spirits of "all who drowned in the Nile, the unmarried dead", et cetera to sway the heart of her young man, and, yet she may not have known enough about Judaism or Christianity, or even Gnostic Christianity, to know whether "YAHWEH SABAOTH" and "the Only-Begotten" were the same god or not.

 Interpretation of New Testament usage

-Some aspects of the meaning, or range of meanings, of monogenēs in the New Testament are disputed.
+Some aspects of the meaning and/or the semantic range of monogenēs in the New Testament are disputed.
 Lexicons of the New Testament both reflect and determine debate: